CtrlK

 no — Claim not supported

-1. Record a postmortem in findings.md:
+1. Record postmortem in findings.md (Research Findings section):

-• Constraints for future attempts (what not to try again)
+• Constraints for future attempts (what NOT to try again)

 partial — Claim partially supported

-1. Update the working claim to reflect what is supported
+1. Update the working claim to reflect what IS supported

 2. Record the gap in findings.md